creeper82/Flashcards/classes/app/logic/actions/README.md

 # Actions #
-These files serve as extension for the [handling](../handling/) methods.
-You can read their documentation [here](../handling/README.md)
+These files serve as extension for the [handling](../controllers/) methods.
+You can read their documentation [here](../controllers/README.md)

+In modern architecture, these actions can translate to use-cases